 Yes.
 Prices vary depending on the number of back issues you'd like to order.
 Get more information about purchasing back issues.

 Yes, but online access to new issues is restricted to AAFP members and paid subscribers.
-The content of each issue is made freely available about one year after publication.
+The content of each issue is made freely available one year after publication.
 For access to restricted content, please consider subscribing to the journal, joining the AAFP, or purchasing access to a single issue online.

 The AFP Journal app is an electronic replica of the print edition.
 AAFP members and AFP paid subscribers can access the digital edition for free.
 To receive alerts when a new issue is available, sign up online.
 You’ll be able to open and read AFP while you’re online, or you can download it to your desktop and read offline.
 Articles include hyperlinks to related content in the digital edition and on the Web.
 Video and audio illustrations may be included when appropriate.